spacetelescope/jwst/docs/jwst/master_background/arguments.rst

   Defaults to ``False``.

 ``--force_subtract``
-  A boolean indicating whether or not to override the steps' built-in logic for determining if the step should be applied.
+  A boolean indicating whether or not to override the step's built-in logic for determining if the step should be applied.
 By default, the step will be skipped if the :ref:`calwebb_spec2 <calwebb_spec2>` :ref:`background <background_step>` step has already been applied.
 If ``--force_subtract = True``, the master background will be